OpenNebula/docs/source/management_and_operations/backups/overview.rst

 This Chapter is structured as follows:

   - First, you will learn how to setup a datastore to save your VM backups, :ref:`for the restic backend <vm_backups_restic>` and :ref:`for the rsync datastore <vm_backups_rsync>`.
-  - And then, you will find out :ref:`how to perform and schedule VM backups, as well as to restore them<vm_backups_operations>`.
+  - And then, you will find out :ref:`how to perform and schedule VM backups, as well as to restore them <vm_backups_operations>`.
+  - Finally, if you need to backup a large number of VMs you can manage them :ref:`effectively through Backup Jobs <vm_backup_jobs>`.

 Hypervisor & Storage Compatibility
 ================================================================================